ycechungAI/goose/documentation/blog/2025-07-21-orchestrating-subagents/index.md

 ## Instructing My Team

 There are a few ways to create subagents in Goose.
-You can use natural language prompts, define them through [recipes](/docs/guides/recipes/), or even spin up [external subagents](/docs/experimental/subagents/#external-subagents) like Codex or Claude Code..
+You can use natural language prompts, define them through [recipes](/docs/guides/recipes/), or even spin up [external subagents](/docs/experimental/subagents/#external-subagents) like Codex or Claude Code.

 I took the natural language prompt approach because it felt convenient to directly configure a subagent through one prompt.
 Here’s the prompt I used:

 ```
 Build a real-time collaborative API testing platform using 3 AI subagents working sequentially - like "Google Docs for Postman" where teams can test APIs together, but for kids.
 Make it so errors and results are explained in a way that kids can understand and the design is kid friendly using metaphors.

-3 Sequential subagents
+3 Sequential Subagents

 - Subagent 1: Create a WebSocket backend server that handles API request execution (GET/POST/PUT/DELETE with headers, body, auth) AND real-time collaboration features (multiple users, shared collections, live updates).